magahet/dva/hw/hw2/hw2_report.md

 ![percollege_state\label{percollege_state}](fig/percollege_state.png){#id .class width=75%}

-Figure \ref{percollege_state} shows the distribution of midwest$percollege values across each state.
+Figure \ref{percollege_state} shows the distribution of midwest\$percollege values across each state.
 This is the percentage of each county's adult population with a college diploma.

 Observations: